tic-ull/portal-del-investigador-cvn/README.md

 ## Portal del Investigador

-The *Portal del Investigador* is a project promoted by Service of Technologies Information and Communication (STIC) at University of La Laguna (ULL) which aims to centralize the management of activity and scientific production of the researchers assigned to the ULL.
+*Portal del Investigador* is a project promoted by the Service of Information Technology and Communications (STIC) at University of La Laguna (ULL) which aims to centralize the management of scientific activities and production of the University researchers.

-### CVN: Management Module Normalized Curriculum Vitae
+### CVN: Normalized Curriculum Vitae Management Module

-It relies on the CVN project of the *Fundación Española para la Ciencia y la Tecnología* (FECYT) of the Spanish Ministry of Economy and Competitiveness (MINECO).
+This application relies on the CVN project of the *Fundación Española para la Ciencia y la Tecnología* (FECYT) of the Spanish Ministry of Economy and Competitiveness (MINECO).

-A Normalized Curriculum Vitae is a PDF file format (CVN-PDF) with embedded CVN-XML technology, so that standardized information can be extracted for further processing, this extraction is the main feature of this module that allows import/export of CVs.
+A Normalized Curriculum Vitae (CVN-PDF) is a PDF file with embedded CVN-XML technology, so that standardized information can be extracted for further processing.
+This extraction is the main feature of this module, but it also can import/export CVs.

 ## Official Documentation